awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/logging-aws-marketplace-api-calls-with-aws-cloudtrail.md

   }
 ```

-### Example: RegisterUsage for containers<a name="example-aws-marketplace-log-file-entries-registerusage-containers"></a>
+### Example: `RegisterUsage` for containers<a name="example-aws-marketplace-log-file-entries-registerusage-containers"></a>

 The following example shows a CloudTrail log entry that demonstrates the `RegisterUsage` action from the AWS Marketplace Metering Service\.
+When an hourly\-priced container product from AWS Marketplace is deployed in the buyer's AWS account, the software in the container calls `RegisterUsage` within the buyer's AWS account to initiate the hourly metering for that Amazon Elastic Container Service \(Amazon ECS\) task or Amazon Elastic Kubernetes Service \(Amazon EKS\) pod\.
+This CloudTrail log entry is logged in the buyer's AWS account\.

 ```
 {